In America, Most Republicans Think Colleges Are Bad for the Country

 Re:There's an obvious reason (Score:4, Insightful)

-The only ones trying to ram ideology down throats are those colleges who endorse violence against anyone they disagree with, foment riots, and demand censorship of opposing ideas.
+Lol.
+Right.
+The fed just happens to use interlending interest rates as the main mechanism for regulating the economy.

-Re:There's an obvious reason (Score:4, Informative)
+Re:There's an obvious reason (Score:5, Informative)

 Right, and that's why we have: